scipy-conference/scipy_proceedings/papers/tom_bertalan/tom_bertalan.rst

 ..
 Interestingly, the problem of realistic brain simulation is one in which two completely different types of problems could benefits from a multigrid approach.

 Multigrid concepts are not limited to applications in simulation.
-Mipmapped textures for computer graphics and ultra-high-resolution image viewing applications such as satellite imaging both rely on the concept of a hierarchy of grid resolutions, although intergrid transfer operators and iterative methods are of less importance since an equation typically is not being solved.
+Mipmapped textures for computer graphics and ultra-high-resolution image viewing applications such as satellite imaging both rely on the concept of a hierarchy of grid resolutions.
+Here, intergrid transfer operators are used for the purpose of creating images at different resolutions than the original.

 Existing Python Implementations